affinitydb/doc/FAQ.md

-By taking care of a multitude of lower-level difficulties (e.g. establishment of ad-hoc networks, communication over various channels, interaction with devices, event detection, exception handling, synchronization etc.), and by exposing simple solutions at a higher level of abstraction, we believe that AffinityNG can significantly reduce the burden of interacting with complex ecosystems seen in typical IoT and industrial sensor network scenarios, such as smart factories, smart retail etc.
+By taking care of a multitude of lower-level difficulties (e.g. establishment of ad-hoc networks, communication over various channels, interaction with devices, event detection, exception handling, synchronization etc.), and by exposing simple solutions at a much higher level of abstraction, we believe that AffinityNG can significantly reduce the burden of interacting with complex ecosystems seen in typical IoT and industrial sensor network scenarios, such as smart factories, smart retail etc.
-A single data representation for all components (the [PIN](./terminology.md#pin)) brings at your fingertips the complete database artillery.
+A single data representation for all components (the [PIN](./terminology.md#pin)) brings the complete database artillery at your fingertips.

-###Database Core
+### Database Core

 The database core pays special attention to stream processing for data acquisition and analytics.
 For the more static aspects, it also borrows (we hope the best) aspects from RDBMS, OODBMS, document databases, RDF and XML stores.
-Affinity is schema-less (no tables), yet provides a rich native [data model](./terminology.md#essential-concepts-data-model) including objects with fields of various native datatypes, ordered [collections](./terminology.md#collection) (for modeling XML-like list structures), [sub-structures](./terminology.md#structure), [associative arrays](./terminology.md#map) and [references](./terminology.md#pin-reference) (for modeling relationships between objects).
+Affinity is schema-less (no tables), yet provides a rich native [data model](./terminology.md#essentials-data-model) including objects with fields of various native datatypes, ordered [collections](./terminology.md#collection) (for modeling XML-like list structures), [sub-structures](./terminology.md#structure), [associative arrays](./terminology.md#map) and [references](./terminology.md#pin-reference) (for modeling relationships between objects).